saucelabs/sauce_bindings/website/docs/core-concepts/test-configuration.md

 ```

-There are many configuration options available for your tests.
+Numerous configuration options are available for your tests.

 See [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/)

 ## Browser Capabilities